A day in the life of an embalmer

 I have been an embalmer for going on six years now and I only got into it by chance.
 At the time, I was a mortuary assistant at Ealing hospital.
-Upon signing a deceased out of my care to two Dignity employees, one asked if I had ever thought about embalming.
+Upon signing someone who had passed out of my care to two Dignity employees, one asked if I had ever thought about embalming.

 I asked for their manager's details and sent my CV, supporting letter, two written references and a letter explaining who I was and to be considered for a position if one became available.
 As soon as I got the job, I knew this was it for me!
-I love that it is my own skill and interpretations that give a family a positive experience, at an extremely sad time in their lives.
+I love that it is my own skill and interpretations that give a family a positive experience.

 Why did you win an award for your work?

 When a person completes the embalming course, the highest grades get put forward to the Trustees of embalmers around the world.
 I received a mark of 100% and the examiner stated, “In the 25 years I've been doing this job, I’ve never given anyone 100%.”

 I was chuffed to bits!
 I got an International award and a cheque from the Trustees.
 I was so grateful.